bytecodeio/LookerEmbeddedReference-Frontend/README.md

 * dashboard embedding (*src/components/EmbedSDK*)
 * explore embedding (*src/components/EmbedExplore*)

+#### Components
+This application relies heavily on [Looker Components](https://developers.looker.com/components/develop).
+The Looker Components library allows developers to quickly replicate the polished Looker user experience.
+This application uses UI Components in many places.
+It also contains examples of the new [Visualization Components](https://github.com/looker-open-source/components/tree/main/packages/visualizations) in the [Visualization Component file](*src/components/VizComponent)

 ## Looker Setup

-By default, Looker won't have the necessary dashboards to display embedded content.
+You need administartive access to a Looker instance to embed Looker.
+By default, every Looker won't have the necessary dashboards to display the content featured in this application.
 We can add a dashboard and data from a public Looker block.
+If you already have a connection to Google BigQuery configured in your Looker instance, please skip to step 3 below.

 ### Install Looker Data Block
-1. Create a [GCP account](https://console.cloud.google.com/getting-started), if you don't already have one.
+1. Start a free trial of [GCP](https://console.cloud.google.com/getting-started)
+   - Sign up for a [free trial](https://console.cloud.google.com/freetrial/signup/tos)
+      - This requires entering payment information, but you won't be charged unless you sign up for a paid account.
+   - Create a new BigQuery database
+      - Visit the Bigquery site and click [Try BigQuery free](https://cloud.google.com/bigquery)
+      - This will guide you through the creation process
 2. Create a connection to BigQuery, [create a new one](https://docs.looker.com/setup-and-management/database-config/google-bigquery)
-   - It can use any schema, even the public_datasets schema
+   - Create a service account with access to the Google project and download the JSON credentials certificate.
-   - You must [create a schema for derived tables](https://docs.looker.com/setup-and-management/database-config/google-bigquery#creating_a_temporary_dataset_for_persistent_derived_tables) in BigQuery
+   - Create a temporary dataset for storing persistent derived tables.
+   - Set up the Looker connection to your database.
+      - Use the public_datasets schema
       - Enable Persistent Derived Tables when configuring the connection
+   - Test the connection.
 3. [Install the Census Data Block](https://docs.looker.com/data-modeling/looker-blocks#data_blocks) via the marketplace in your looker instance
    - When prompted, choose to install using the BigQuery connection from step 2
    - If it is successfully installed, you can view the dashboard in Looker with the context `/embed/dashboards/data_block_acs_bigquery::acs_census_overview`